 2、Who Invented PCBs?

 It is a million-dollar question.
 We're giving you the answer for free.
 Paul Eisler is credited with being the father of PCBs.
 Paul Eisler is an inventor of Austrian descent, and he is the one who developed the first PCB.
-He did this in 1936 while working on a radio set at the time, although we can trace the development that led to the invention back to the 1890s.
-After Paul developed the first PCB, it became widely accepted in the 1950s, which marked the beginning of its growth.
+He did this in 1936 while working on a radio set, although we can trace the development that led to the invention back to the 1890s.
+After Paul developed the first PCB, it became widely accepted in the 1950s, marking its growth.

 Image 2: PCB Prototypes

 3、Look Around You, PCBs are Everywhere

 It is a fact that you might not have paid attention to in the past, but we shall open your eyes to this reality.
 You will see that printed circuit boards are in use almost everywhere you go.
 You are reading this paragraph from a device that we made using a PCB.
 If you're not, then you printed it out using a device that contains a PCB.
-You cannot take five steps without seeing a tool that is underpinned by the PCB technology.
+You cannot take five steps without seeing a tool that is underpinned by PCB technology.

 Do you know the most exciting fact?
 This technology has come to stay!
-There's a very high chance that you're within touching distance of a computer system (not necessarily a PC), which uses a PCB.
+There's a very high chance you're within touching distance of a computer system (not necessarily a PC), which uses a PCB.
 The development of PCBs also leads us to believe that they will not easily surpass them.
-Research and development are heavily devoted to IoT capabilities, flex PCBs, and other features that make the PCB technology futuristic.
+Research and development are heavily devoted to IoT capabilities, flex PCBs and other features that make the PCB technology futuristic.

 4、We Design PCB Using Computer-Aided Software (CAD)

 5、The Surface Mount Technology

 Have you heard about the surface mount technology?
 Probably not.
 Nowadays, the term is no longer as popular as it used to be in the 1980s.
-At that time, it was the most common technique employed to manufacture a PCB, and it gained prominence during the period.
+It was the most common technique employed to manufacture a PCB, and it gained prominence during the period.
 Before the surface mount technology came along, we had the through-hole method.